 When in Palma, make sure to visit the neighbourhood of the old fishermen´s quarter, Santa Catalina, named after Mallorca´s patron´s Saint Santa Catalina Tomas.

-At the heart of the community of course is its market place, Mercat de Santa Catalina.
+At the heart of the community is its market place, Mercat de Santa Catalina.
 You can still see the traditional family-run stalls heaped high with row upon row of gloriously fresh fruit and veg and hear the fishmongers shout out the days prices.

 Its position above the largest of Palma´s marinas, has seen the arrival of a new international crowd joining the older residents, drawn largely by this wonderful market, the oldest in Palma.